yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 ![image](google-cloud-shell.png?)

 > Note: Google Cloud Shell is running in yet another Linux File Directory, very similar to the one on your laptop.
-When the shell environment finishes b otting up, run the below commands to install `chainctl`
+When the shell environment finishes booting up, run the below commands to install `chainctl`

 ### Commands: Manual Install in Cloud Shell
 ```bash